jjwyse/listener/README.md

 =======
 # listener
-Listens for HTTP POST requests and logs the output to stdout.
+Listens for HTTP POST requests and logs the output to stdout